If you’re a Philippines citizen travelling to New Zealand (NZ), you may already know that there’s lots to see and do.

 New Zealand Visa Requirements for Philippines Tourists

 With the New Zealand tourist visa from the Philippines, you can remain in the country for up to 9 months in an 18-month period.
 You’re also eligible to study for up to 3 months in any 12-month period.
+This is a single-entry authorisation, so once you enter the country, you cannot leave and enter again.

 You can come to visit friends and family, explore the country or even participate in adventure sports!
 You can include your partner or children under 19 on your application too.